JinxedUp/beehive/README.md

-# jinxcord
+# beehive

-**Jinxcord** is a selfbot library made from the ground up to copy discord.py while being the safest option offers more safety than all of the other python selfbot libraries.
+**beehive** is a selfbot library made from the ground up to copy discord.py while being the safest option offers more safety than all of the other python selfbot libraries.

 v0.10 coming soon, expect it to have basic things such as command and event handling and some other things.